vitran96/evershop-docs/docs/development/getting-started/installation-guide.md

 keywords:
 - EverShop installation
 sidebar_label: Installation guide
-title: Quick installation guide.
+title: Evershop installation guide.
-description: EverShop system requirements.
-The full list of requirements that you need to check your system before installing EverShop.
+ # Wite a good SEO description here.
+description: EverShop is a free and open-source eCommerce platform.
+This guide will help you to install EverShop on your local machine.
 ---

 # Installation guide